Bayesian Inference from Non-Ignorable Network Sampling Designs: Introduction

 \section{Introduction}

+Consider a population of individuals that is susceptible to a disease, e.g. AIDS, it is of interest to estimate the prevalence of the disease among high-risk individuals, for example men that have sex with men or intravenous drug abusers.
+It has been observed that the most effective methods to answer these questions, so far, rely on sampling mechanisms that take advantage of the social network structure, e.g., respondent-driven sampling (RDS) (See \cite{Hecka} and \cite{VolzHecka}).

+Let $Y(1),Y(2)$,\dots $Y(N)$ be a vector of responses (e.g. the results of the HIV test), $I$ the sampling mechanism (e.g. RDS) and $\mathcal{G}$, the social network.
+We are interested in estimating a population quantity $Q=Q(Y,\mathcal{G})$ which is a function of the response vector and the social network.
+In order to perform likelihood-based or Bayesian inference on $Q$, it is necessary to specify the likelihood correctly.
+Part of this specification involves determining if the uncertainty regarding $I$ is relevant or not \citep{Rubin2}.

-Usually not including explicitly the sampling mechanism in the likelihood function does not have an impact in the inference (either likelihood-based or Bayesian) of a population quantity.
-All that is needed is the vector of indicators that encode which individuals have been included in the sample.
-Rubin \cite{Rubin2} and Heitjan and Rubin \cite{HeitjRubin} have developed a rigorous approach for tackling the question of when it is valid to ignore the functional form of the sampling mechanism for performing inferences.
-A key notion for this approach is the one of \emph{ignorability}, which establishes when the probability distribution of the sampling design is relevant for modeling the distribution of random quantities corresponding to individuals not included in the sample.
+When the sampling mechanisms is ignorable, not including explicitly a probability model for it in the likelihood does not have an impact on the inference (either likelihood-based or Bayesian) of a population quantity.
+The only information that is needed for good inference are the indicators of the individuals included in the sample. \cite{Rubin2} and \cite{HeitjRubin} have developed a rigorous approach for tackling the question of when it is valid to ignore the functional form of the sampling mechanism for performing inferences.
+A key notion for this approach is the one of \emph{ignorability} \citep{Rubin1}, which establishes when the probability distribution of the sampling design is relevant for modeling the distribution of random quantities corresponding to individuals not included in the sample.
 Under Rubin's framework ignorability is equivalent to saying that the posterior of the population quantity can be computed without conditioning on the functional form of the sampling design.
 A sampling design is called \emph{non-ignorable} if its functional form has to be expressed explicitly in the model in order to perform likelihood-based or Bayesian inference.